Suppressing instabilities in mixed baroclinic flow using an actuation based on receptivity: Conclusions

 Crucially, these results applied to all four cases, regardless of whether the unstable mode is oscillatory or not, and whether it arises through a supercritical or a subcritical bifurcation.
 These results open interesting perspectives in view of the suppression of the instability.
 A possible strategy would consist in applying a mechanical actuation in the inflow region based on the receptivity map of the unstable mode, with amplitude and phase chosen to optimise the suppression of the optimal mode, through the \emph{linear} evolution equations.
 Actuation should then be applied from the point where the unstable mode reaches a small, arbitrary threshold amplitude, until time $t_f$.
 For $t>t_f$, the flow should be left to evolve until the unstable mode regains its initial threshold amplitude, at $t=\eta_a t_f$, at which point the actuation should be applied again, iterating the procedure for as long as the flow needs to be stabilised.
 The success of this strategy relies on the assumption that the threshold amplitude is sufficiently small for the unstable mode to evolve according to the linear equations.
 In other words, the strategy consists of preventing it from entering a nonlinear regime where the actuation would become ineffective.

 The application of this idea raises a number of questions for further studies.
-First, we considered only a single unstable mode (or at most two), which restricts the approach to weak supercriticalities only.
-In more supercritical flows, several modes may become unstable.
-Since, however, the approach is linear, a linear combination of optimal actuations for each of the unstable mode may succeed in stabilising all of them, provided transient growth due to their possible non-orthogonality does not lead to perturbation amplitudes capable of igniting nonlinearities~\citep{schmid2001}.
+First, we considered only a single unstable mode (or at most two).
+While similar restrictions apply to stabilisation techniques based on the properties of the adjoint equations, it is unclear how far beyond criticality this method would remain effective.
+Certainly, the cases studied in this paper showed that it remained effective even when more than one mode from the same branch was unstable (as in case C2).
+Another novel aspect of the mixed-convective problem we considered here, compared to the classical cylinder wake problem, is that in more supercritical flows, several branches of instabilities with different underlying mechanisms may become unstable.
+Since, however, the approach is linear, a linear combination of optimal actuations for each of the unstable modes may succeed in stabilising all of them, provided transient growth due to their possible non-orthogonality does not lead to perturbation amplitudes capable of igniting nonlinearities~\citep{schmid2001}.
 Such an approach may involve the stabilisation of modes from different branches if the flow becomes multi-modal, as for example magnetoconvective flows do~\citep{xu2023_prf}.
 In case one of these modes is subcritical (as for case C3), there is an additional risk that an altogether different branch of instability may drive the transition, even below the critical Rayleigh number of the linear stability of the leading eigenmode.
+Nonlinear simulations in the subcritical regime have shown subcritical convection was not ignited by the simple addition of random noise \citep{Kumar:JFM2020}.
+A similar phenomenon occurs in quasi-two dimensional shear flows \citep{camobreco2021_prf,camobreco2022_jfm}, where it turns out that the subcritical transition is still controlled by the linearly unstable mode.
+If this is still the case, then a receptivity-based actuation would still be expected to be able to suppress instability in the subcritical regime.